Courses

 Prerequisite: Calculus 1 (MATH 1310)

-The text is the same as PHYS 1710 and you can expect to cover chapters 21-35.
+The text is the same as PHYS 1420 and you can expect to cover chapters 21-35.

 Here is a copy of the syllabus from when Prof. Basseler taught the course syllabus

-Prerequisites: Calculus 1 (MATH 1310) and 2 (MATH 1320), Introductory Physics I (PHYS 1710) or General Physics I (PHYS 1425), and Calculus 3 (MATH 2310) is a corequisite.
+Prerequisites: Calculus 1 (MATH 1310) and 2 (MATH 1320), Introductory Physics I (PHYS 1420) or Introductory Physics I for Engineers (PHYS 1425), and Calculus 3 (MATH 2310) is a corequisite.

 Check it out here

-Prerequisite: One semester of calculus (MATH 1310) and one semester of introductory physics (PHYS 1710, 1425, or 2010).
+Prerequisite: One semester of calculus (MATH 1310)

 This class in an introduction into the more modern fields of 20th century physics.
 The course covers topics such as special relativity, quantum mechanics, nuclear & atomic physics, and particle physics & cosmology.